Deploy the GCP Sensor

 - Subnetwork: The name of the GCP subnetwork in which to deploy the sensor.

-- Public IP: Select this checkbox to deploy the sensor to a public IP.
+Public IP: Select this checkbox to deploy the sensor to a public IP address.

 By default, this checkbox is not selected.
-If you leave the checkbox deselected, your sensor will be deployed to a private IP.
+If you leave the checkbox deselected, your sensor will be deployed to a private IP address.

-- IP Ranges: Specify to which range of IPs your firewall rules apply.
+- IP Ranges: Specify to which range of IP addresses your firewall rules apply.

 - Service Account: Reference the service account for this sensor using the email address associated with that service account.